-After conducting a thorough environmental impact statement (EIS), "it will be clear the environmental consequences and safety concerns posed by this project are not a public convenience or necessity, but rather [are] a substantial risk to future generations," the environmentalist petition said.
-"Please conduct a full EIS and deny this project a certificate of public convenience and necessity," the environmental groups asked the Federal Energy Regulatory Commission [PF13-5].
+After conducting a thorough environmental impact statement (EIS), “it will be clear the environmental consequences and safety concerns posed by this project are not a public convenience or necessity, but rather [are] a substantial risk to future generations,” the petition said.
+“Please conduct a full EIS and deny this project a certificate of public convenience and necessity,” the environmental groups asked the Federal Energy Regulatory Commission [PF13-5].

 The Leidy Southeast Expansion is designed to increase the Transco pipeline’s capacity by 525,000 Dth/d of natural gas (enough to serve about 2 million homes).
 It would involve the construction of approximately 30 miles of additional looping, in Pennsylvania and New Jersey, in addition to modifying some existing pipeline facilities.